Justype/modules/README.md

 If run with no arguments, it will list all the modules, whatis, and their status.

 ```
-usage: utils.py [-h] [-s NAME] [-l] [-lw] [-lu] [-ln] [-li] [-in] [-d] [-c NEW_NAME_VERSION] [-t TEMPLATE]
+usage: utils.py [-h] [-s NAME] [-la] [-lw] [-lu] [-ln] [-li] [-in] [-d] [-S]

 Utility script for modules overview and batch operations
 You can use ./build-scripts/app/version -h for help on individual build scripts

 options:
   -h, --help            show this help message and exit
-  -s NAME, --search NAME
-                        search for an app and whatis by name
+  -s NAME, --search NAME search for an app and whatis by name
-  -l, --list-all        list all the app/versions and their status
+  -la, --list-all        list all the app/versions and their status
-  -lw, --list-whatis    list the whatis of all apps
+  -lw, --list-whatis     list apps with whatis only
-  -lu, --list-upgradable
-                        list upgradable apps
+  -lu, --list-upgradable list upgradable apps
-  -ln, --list-newest    list apps with newer version (even if not installed)
+  -ln, --list-newer      list apps with newer version (even if not installed)
-  -li, --list-installed
-                        list installed apps with versions
+  -li, --list-installed  list installed apps with versions
-  -in, --install-newest
-                        install newest version of each app
+  -in, --install-newest  install newest version of each app
   -d, --delete-all       delete all installed apps
-  -c NEW_NAME_VERSION, --create NEW_NAME_VERSION
-                        create a new build script from existing template
-  -t TEMPLATE, --template TEMPLATE
-                        use template from 0-template (must use with -c)
+  -S, --set-latest       set the latest version as default for all installed apps
 ```

 ## How to Install/Remove Custom Modules